 But the difference in my personality and worldview when I came off them though, was completely unexpected.

-Consequently it has been a year of upheaval and change emotionally and mentally.
+Consequently, it has been a year of upheaval and changes emotionally and mentally.
 Yet it’s all been for the good.
 I feel a lot happier and healthier than I have in over a decade.